boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 After computing the fragmentation trees you can predict [molecular fingerprints]({{ "/prerequisites/#molecular-fingerprints" | relative_url }}).
 These can be used to either search in a structure database or predict compound classes with CANOPUS.

-Specified fallback adducts are used in case no adduct has been detected for the compound.
+Specified fallback adducts are used in case no adduct has been detected for the feature.
 If "score threshold" is activated, fingerprints are only calculated for the top scoring fragmentation trees (molecular formulas).

 ### Identifying the molecular structure with the CSI:FingerID tool  (4)